 Moving now to the 1960’s, Michael’s family had moved to a larger town, he’d graduated high school and was working odd jobs.
-Michael’s learning disabilities showed themselves whenever he had to fill out a job application or other form because his reading and comprehension skills are low.
-Also, he’s made some bad decisions concerning money and jobs because his cognitive abilities are also impaired.
-As with his small stature, his intellectual challenges are attributed to his early birth.
+Michael’s learning disabilities showed themselves whenever he had to fill out a job application or other form because his reading and comprehension skills were low.
+Also, he’d made some bad decisions concerning money and jobs because his cognitive abilities were also impaired.
+As with his small stature, his intellectual challenges were attributed to his early birth.

 Score: Michael 6 ; Death 0.